vebalaji/buggycarsrating/README.md

 Extract chromedriver.exe to the Intellij project folder "src/main/resources/drivers/chrome/"

+### Configuration properties

+Parameters required for the tests are provided externally through a configuration file which is present in the Intellij Project folder under "config/config.properties"

+Example: appurl, username, password, firstname, lastname, gender, age, address, hobby etc.

 #### Running the test

 Execute the command to run all the tests in the project